-B. Consent: Individuals who are screened and appear to meet eligibility requirements can then be approached (with their physician's knowledge) and invited to participate in the study.
-The research coordinator reviews the informed consent (process is detailed in section III B) and submits information into the CCTRN web-based database to obtain a study ID and acrostic.
+B. Consent and Time-of-Therapy Assignment: Individuals who are screened and appear to meet eligibility requirements can then be approached (with their physician's knowledge) and invited to participate in the study.
+The research coordinator reviews the informed consent (process is detailed in section III B) and submits information into the CCTRN web-based database to obtain a study ID, acrostic, and a time-of-therapy assignment (i.e., either 3-day or 7-day).

-- C. Baseline Testing: After obtaining a study ID and acrostic, the research coordinator collects a series of baseline assessments (within the allotted time) to determine whether the individual truly is a viable candidate for study product infusion. - D. Randomization to Study Product: Individuals who have successfully met eligibility criteria via initial screening, baseline assessments, final review of the Treatment Checklist, and whose bone marrow cells have met the cell processing release criteria, are then randomized to a study product assignment (cell therapy or placebo). - E. Intervention: Bone marrow aspiration, cell processing, and study product infusion follow within the two to three week period post AMI.
+- C. Baseline Testing: After obtaining a study ID, acrostic, and time-of-therapy assignment, the research coordinator collects a series of baseline assessments (within the allotted time) to determine whether the individual truly is a viable candidate for study product infusion. - D. Randomization to Study Product: Individuals who have successfully met eligibility criteria via initial screening, baseline assessments, final review of the Treatment Checklist, and whose bone marrow cells have met the cell processing release criteria, are then randomized to a study product assignment (cell therapy or placebo). - E. Intervention: Bone marrow aspiration, cell processing, and study product infusion follow in accordance with time-of-therapy assignment (3-day or 7-day post revascularization).
 The participant is monitored overnight and, with physician authorization, is discharged within 24 hours. - F. Follow up Visits: Participants are asked to return to the clinical center for follow up visits at 1-, 3-, 6-, 12-, and 24-months post intervention.